mmu-webdesign/IWD-web-term2/rwd-week-3.md

   justify-content: center;
 }
 ```

+It centres our footer content, we can add some height for effect (**NOT `90vh`!**), and we can apply a background colour.
+Just remember to apply it to `.page-footer` not the `.page-header` class.

 If we use a background colour (especially a dark one) then we need to adjust the text colour to ensure good contrast.

 In the footer this also includes link text.
-When you adjust link colours, remember there are pseudo classes for the four states.
+When you adjust link colours, remember there are pseudo classes for the five states.
+These styles should always be in the following order:

 ```
 a:link {